ai-mode/ai-mode/README.md

     *   **Full Project Files**: All filtered files in the current project (`<file-content>` within `<files>` within `<project-context>`).
 Enabled by `ai-context-management--project-context-mode` set to `full-project`.
     *   **Project AI Summary Index**: AI-generated summaries of project files from the cached index (`<file-summary>` within `<files>` within `<project-ai-summary>`).
 Enabled by `ai-context-management--project-context-mode` set to `project-ai-summary`.

+**Execution Context Structure**:

+AI Mode now uses structured `ai-execution-context` objects to manage the complete context for AI requests.
+This provides:

+- **Request ID tracking**: Each request has a unique identifier for auditing and debugging
+- **Command preservation**: The original AI command structure is preserved throughout execution
+- **Buffer state snapshots**: Complete buffer state at the time of context creation
+- **Context metadata**: Timestamps, usage counts, and source buffer information
+- **Structured error handling**: Improved error tracking and debugging capabilities

-This layered approach ensures that AI has a deep understanding of your code, environment, and intentions for each interaction.
+This layered approach with structured data types ensures that AI has a deep understanding of your code, environment, and intentions for each interaction while providing better maintainability and debugging capabilities.

 ## Customization Options